 An NSI deployment may decide not to use obfuscated identity in the originatingId, but instead a direct reference to the Originating Entity.
 The SAML Attribute element is flexible enough to handle these situations as well.
 For example, the eduPersonPrincipalName attribute is used by many organizations as part of their security federation, and is in the familiar form of “user@domain” that is typically assigned for authentication to network services within a security realm.

 A uRA MAY populate the originatingId with a non-obfuscated reference to the requesting Originating Entity.

+A SAML Attribute element of the originatingId is populated in the following way: